hazelcast/hazelcast-cpp-client/README.md

 ```
 The file name is relative path to the application working directory or should be an absolute path.
 The configuration file will use the format as supported by the configured logger type.
 Currently, only the easylogging++ (https://github.com/muflihun/easyloggingpp/tree/v8.91) logger is supported, hence the configuration should be done in accordance with the easylogging++ configuration: https://github.com/muflihun/easyloggingpp/tree/v8.91#configuration-file

+If you provide a non-existent or invalid logger configuration file, the library will fail fast by throwing exception::IllegalStateException with the cause of the problem.

 # Raw Pointer API

 When using C++ client you can have the ownership of raw pointers for the objects you create and return.
 This allows you to keep the objects in your library/application without any need for copy.